danielsreichenbach/docker-symfony/README.md

 ## Features

-The container provides `nginx`, command line `php` and the `php-fpm` daemon, along with the following PHP modules:
+The container provides command line `php` and the `php-fpm` daemon, along with the following PHP modules:

 * bcmath
 * ctype